project-sunbird/sunbird.org-docs/developer-docs/server-installation/plugins.md

 4.ContentEditor
 5.GenericEditor

-After the deployment, you will be able to get the URL's for editors zip file.
-The URL will be similar to this -
+After the plugins are deployed, you get URL's for the editors zip file.
+Sample URLs will be similar to the following:

 **https://{{azure_account_name}}.blob.core.windows.net/{{plugin_container_name}}/artefacts/editor/generic-editor-iframe-2.4.0.zip**